pvedu/photovoltaic/README.rst

 photovoltaic
 ============

 photovoltaic is a library of python functions used in photovoltaics.
-Individual functions are in photovoltaic.html, shich can be viewed at: http://htmlpreview.github.io/?https://github.com/trautsned/photovoltaic/blob/master/photovoltaic.html
+Individual functions are in photovoltaic.html, which can be viewed at: http://htmlpreview.github.io/?https://github.com/trautsned/photovoltaic/blob/master/photovoltaic.html

 Typical usage: